 The Approach: Beachfront taverna or traditional village venue, focusing on authentic Greek experience over lavish extras.

-| Category | Cost | % of Budget | What You’re Getting |
+| Category | Cost & Details |

-| Venue & Catering | €4,500-€6,000 | 45-50% | Danilia Village ceremony package (€1,380) + taverna reception at €90/guest including 3-course meal and house wine. |
+Danilia Village ceremony package (€1,380) plus taverna reception at €90 per guest, including a 3-course meal and house wine. |

-| Photography | €1,200-€1,800 | 12% | 6-8 hours coverage from talented local Corfu photographer. |
+6–8 hours of coverage from a talented local Corfu photographer. |

-| Florals & Simple Decor | €1,000-€1,500 | 10% | Bridal bouquet, ceremony arch with seasonal blooms, simple centerpieces. |
+Bridal bouquet, ceremony arch with seasonal blooms, and simple centrepieces. |

-| DJ | €600-€1,000 | 7% | DJ only, no live band. |
+DJ only, no live band. |

-| Legal Fees | €1,000-€1,500 | 10% | Fixed cost – paperwork, translations, Apostille, officiant. |
+| Legal Fees €1,000–€1,500 10% |

-| TOTAL | €9,100-€13,300 |
+| Total | €9,100–€13,300 |

 What you’re sacrificing: Videography, elaborate floral installations, live music, multi-day events.